Our first year preschool program is for three and four year olds (Chipmunks) and runs two days each week.

 Circle begins with a song that might have each child’s name in it.
 This makes them feel special, helps them recognize each other by name, and encourages new friendships.
 The Chipmunks learn to listen to each other as they excitedly share stories of what they have done or will do very soon.
-They share special treasures brought from home for part of the year, and engage in movement activities fostering gross motor development.
+They may share special treasures brought from home, and engage in movement activities fostering gross motor development.

 Snack begins after partners are picked at circle, and hands are washed before eating.
 Each child will have a turn to bring in the snack to share with his/her classmates several times throughout the year.
 We sing a song or recite a poem before eating.

 Then Free Play starts and the Chipmunks choose an area to play in (house corner, blocks, library, games, puzzles, Legos, cars, slide, etc.).
 Art projects are available and encouraged so that experimenting, creating, and learning can happen in a slightly more structured manner.
 It is so important to learn the joys of cooperating, sharing with one another, taking turns through play, and experiencing fine and gross motor skills through art projects.

 Clean Up gets underway as we impart the philosophy that cleaning up is fun when done as a group, and necessary after play.
 The Chipmunks listen for the jobs they are assigned to do with a small group of friends, and when finished, they may go to the book corner and choose a book to look at.

 Movement and Story Time reconnects the group to enjoy each other’s company while doing some movement activities before being quiet and attentive for our story listening time.
 Exposure to books and the written word is an important pre-reading skill.
 The children develop better listening skills, and learn what the expected behavior is when listening to a story.

 Then it is time to get our coats on and be ready for outdoor play until the bell rings for carpool, at which time the children gather to sit on the benches to await their ride home.